I Couldn't Lose Weight After 40 Despite Doing Everything Right. Here's What Was Actually Broken.

 Result: Gaining 1-2 pounds per month, consistently.

-I was already eating 1,300 calories — less than a sedentary teenager.
+I was already eating 1,300 calories.
 I was already working out five days a week.
-How much less?
-How much more?
+How much less was I supposed to eat?
+How much more was I supposed to move?

 The Breaking Point